MaxKumundzhiev/Practices-for-Engineers/PyTorch/Architectures/SimCLR/README.md

 1. Obtain {un}labeled data to work with.
 - Under this clause: we will obtain labeled dataset in advance to keep labels information for further easier comparison of results.
 To make process easier, we will look for < 5 classes dataset.
-So, let us start with the most simple and obvious dataset Cat vs Dogs, which is accwssible from any internal dataset lib.
+So, let us use "Torch" [STL 10](https://cs.stanford.edu/~acoates/stl10/) option for this purpose.